 I would love to pick Alan’s brain further on specifically how he tracks client progress and the rules he has developed on making adjustments.
 If that’s something you’d like, write “yes” in the comments and I’ll see if I can pressure him to open up time in his busy schedule to do an interview. 😉

 Update: Alan has released an FAQ in a blog post here covering:

 The prime question then is whether the lack of a tracking and adjustment guide spoils the book, to which I have to answer an emphatic “no”.

 The book is excellent.

-Given that coaching people on their nutrition for physique goals is my profession an I’m very familiar with the work of both authors, you might think I’d find the book, which is aimed at the average gym rat, a little boring.
-However, Lou’s years of honing his craft shines through in the quality of the writing, the humour kept me entertained throughout, and frankly, the refresher on some parts of nutrition basics by Alan was welcomed.
-Also, the way that they both manage to put the nutrition fundamentals and more complex issues into your head without you even realising it, showed me that I need to raise my game in my own writing.
+Given that coaching people on their nutrition for physique goals is my profession and I’m very familiar with the work of both authors, you might think I’d find the book, which is aimed at the average gym rat, a little boring.
+However, Lou’s years of honing his craft shines through in the quality of the writing, the humor kept me entertained throughout, and frankly, the refresher on some parts of nutrition basics by Alan was welcomed.
+Also, the way that they both manage to put the nutrition fundamentals and more complex issues into your head without you even realizing it, showed me that I need to raise my game in my own writing.

-My aunt Mary once said something to me when driving when I was a child, “Treat everyone on the road like an idiot, and you don’t go far wrong.”
+My Aunt Mary once said something to me when driving when I was a child, “Treat everyone on the road like an idiot, and you don’t go far wrong.”
 That still sticks with to me to this day, and I regularly drive with one foot over the brake when in the city or residential areas, and one finger on the brake when I’m riding at all times.

 With so much cherry-picked science and nonsense pervading the diet book genre today, I’d like to borrow her immortal phrasing: “Burn every diet book on your shelves, buy this one, and you won’t go far wrong.”